ecg-icas/icas/src/source/campaign-budgets.rst

 """""""

 This is the maximum the campaign can spend per calendar month.
 Resets every month, close to midnight on the 1st of the month.
-If no monthly budget is set, and a user **adds** a monthly budget after the campaign has already been active, spent for this month will already be taken into account.
+If no monthly budget is set, and you **add** a monthly budget after the campaign has already been active, spent for this month will already be taken into account.

 TOTAL
 """""